andrewjoung/m3-javascript/README.md

   </body>
 ```

 If you read in your JavaScript file in the `<head>` section, it will (by default) run before the elements in your body are created.
-This is an issue if you are selecting elements created in your `index.html` file.
+This can become an issue if your JavaScript file attempts to select elements created in your `index.html` file (because they will not yet have been created).
 Not to worry -- you can simply wait for your elements to be loaded before the code executes (you should wrap all of your code inside of this function):

 ```javascript
 document.addEventListener("DOMContentLoaded", function(event) {